Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  - An interface declares a contract or behavior that implementing classes require.
 It may declare only properties, methods, and events with no access modifiers.
 All the declared members must be implemented.

+### 21. What does CAS stand for and what does it do?
+- CAS stands for Code Application Secrets and it enables users to restrict, on a very granular level, what hidden code can do  according to a level of trust for an application.
+- CAS stands for Code Access Secrets and it enables users to restrict, on a very granular level, what hidden code can do  according to a level of trust.
+- CAS stands for Cognitive Access Security and it enables users to restrict security logic manipulation.
+- CAS stands for Code Access Security and it enables users to restrict, on a very granular level, what managed code can do  according to a level of trust.

+### 22. Which is NOT true about lambda statements?
+ - A statement lambda cannot return a value.
+ - If a statement lambda has a return value, it has to use a return statement.
+- A statement lambda requires using curly braces.
+- A statement lambda can have more than one statement.

+### 23. Which is NOT true about a read-only variable?
+ - At runtime, its value is evaluated.
+ - It can be either static or an instance member.
+ - It can be initialized at declaration only.
+ - It can be initialized in either the constructor or the declaration.

+ ### 24. What is the difference between System.String and string?
+ - string is used for fixed-size strings in C#, while System.String is used for all the strings.
+ - There is no such class as System.String.
+-  There is none—string is an alias for System.
+String.
+ - System.String is a VB.NET data type, while string is a C# type.

+ ### 25. When break is used inside two nested for loops, does control come out of the inner for loop or the outer for loop?
+ - It breaks from only the outer loop.
+ - It breaks from all loops.
+ - It breaks from only the inner loop.
+ - It breaks from the outer loop after the second iteration.

+### 26. You want to separate object construction from its representation.
+Which design pattern best fits this objective?
+ - Adapter
+ - Bridge
+ - Singleton
+ - Builder

+ ### 27. You want to encapsulate a command request as an object.
+Which design pattern best fits this objective?
+- Command
+- Iterator
+- Facade
+- Observer